TempDev

 • When did you begin to see these symptoms?

-• Do you have a family history of the specific type of illness, or has a close family member experienced these symptoms?
+• Do you have a past medical history of the specific type of illness/symptoms, or has a close family member experienced these symptoms?

 • Do the symptoms get better or worse or remain consistent?